Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

     - [ ] The expiration date of your visa or residence permit
     - [ ] If your residence permit expires soon, ask for a *[[Fiktionsbescheinigung]]*[^23] - [More information](/guides/fiktionsbescheinigung)
 3. Attach *all* required documents for your residence permit application.
 Complete applications are processed faster.[^23]
-4. Send your email and wait for a response.
+4. Send the message and wait.
 It can take a few months.
 5. They will review your documents and give you an appointment.
 You must go there in person to finish your application.[^12]

 **[How to contact the Ausländerbehörde ↓](#how-to-contact-the-auslanderbehorde)**